cssnr/zipline-cli/README.md

 See [.zipline.example](.zipline.example) for an example `.zipline` file.

 You may override them by exporting the variables in your current environment or using the corresponding command line arguments.
-See `-h` for more info.
+Use `zipline -h` for more info.

 ## Python API Reference